 9. Power of inspection of public offices

-The Valuer-General may at all reasonable times inspect, free of charge, any document relevant to the ownership or valuation of any land in the custody of a local government, and any document relevant to the ownership or valuation of any land in the Department within the meaning of the Transfer of Land Act 1893, the office for the Registration of Deeds, any office of the Department of Lands and Surveys 4 and the Department of Mines 5 and any other public office; and may require and take copies thereof or extracts therefrom.
+The Valuer-General may at all reasonable times inspect, free of charge, any document relevant to the ownership or valuation of any land in the custody of a local government, and any document relevant to the ownership or valuation of any land in the records of the Authority, a department principally assisting in the administration of the Land Administration Act 1997 or the Mining Act 1978, or any other public office; and may require and take copies thereof or extracts therefrom.

 [Section 9 amended by No. 14 of 1996 s.
 4; No. 81 of 1996 s.
-153(3).]
+153(3); No. 60 of 2006 s.
+169.]

 10. Other powers of inspection